Today's Articles

 Benjamin's clinic was destroyed in 2005 by Hurricane Katrina and in 2006 by a fire on New Year's Day, one day before the scheduled reopening.
 Benjamin is the founder and CEO of the Bayou La Batre Rural Health Clinic in Bayou La Batre, Alabama.
 Bayou La Batre is a small shrimping village along the gulf coast.

-On July 13, 2009, President Barack Obama announced the choice of Benjamin for the position of Surgeon General of the United States and as a Medical Director in the regular corps of the Public Health Service.
+On July 13, 2009, President Obama announced Benjamin's choice for the position of Surgeon General of the United States and as a Medical Director in the regular corps of the Public Health Service.
 Benjamin accepted the President's nomination and made clear her dissatisfaction with the current healthcare system in terms of both accessibility, as well as cost.
-Also, in accepting her nomination, Benjamin described the hardships faced by disease and illness in her own family.
+Also, in accepting her nomination, Benjamin described her family's hardships of disease and illness.
 She noted her brother, who died of HIV; her father, who died of high blood pressure and diabetes; and her mother, who died of lung cancer.

 To become a Doctor